Afrinovation Festival

 Conclusion

-Overall, attending the Afrinovation Festival was a rewarding and highly productive experience that significantly strengthened the Blockchain Center NBO’s presence within the broader African innovation ecosystem.
+Overall, attending the Afrinovation Festival was a rewarding and highly productive experience.
+This significantly strengthened Blockchain Centre NBO’s presence within the African innovation ecosystem.
 It was truly inspiring to witness how technology continues to drive creativity and impact across the continent.
 We successfully positioned our event hosting space and community working space as essential assets for innovators.